PSRben/Ada3D/README.md

 - Dataset for HISR: the CAVE dataset.
 You can find this dataset on the Internet.

-- Results for Ada3D and a serious of methods on PanCollection/HyperPanCollection/CAVE: https://pan.baidu.com/s/1ARGLyvGKn57-eCl041Gk3g, key: 6271.
+- Results for Ada3D and a series of methods on PanCollection/HyperPanCollection/CAVE: https://pan.baidu.com/s/1ARGLyvGKn57-eCl041Gk3g, key: 6271.

 ## Installation
 This project is suitable for all versions of PyTorch after 1.7.1.
 Besides, you need to install some other packages as below: